larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

    ![Databricks New Cluster](media/dbx-new-cluster.png)

-2. Create a cluster in standard cluster mode, with the latest Long Term Support (LTS) Databricks runtime version (10.4 LTS), and all other settings as default:
+2. Create a cluster in standard cluster mode, with the latest Long Term Support (LTS) Databricks ML runtime version (10.4 LTS), and all other settings as default.
+You do not need a GPU cluster:

    ![Databricks Cluster Settings](media/dbx-cluster-settingss.png)